kazelise/moderndb/README.md

-├── Dockerfile        # Docker configuration for containerizing the application ├── docker-compose.yml# Docker Compose configuration for easy deployment ├── requirements.txt  # Python dependencies with locked versions ├── data/             # Directory for storing uploaded CSV data │   └── uploaded.csv  # Default name for the uploaded data file ├── flask_session/    # Directory for Flask session files
+├── Dockerfile        # Docker configuration for containerizing the application ├── docker-compose.yml# Docker Compose configuration for easy deployment ├── requirements.txt  # Python dependencies with locked versions ├── .env.example      # Template for environment variables (copy to .env for local use) ├── data/             # Directory for storing uploaded CSV data │   └── uploaded.csv  # Default name for the uploaded data file ├── flask_session/    # Directory for Flask session files